watson-developer-cloud/android-sdk/README.md

 # IBM Watson Developer Cloud Android SDK [![Build Status](https://travis-ci.org/watson-developer-cloud/android-sdk.svg?branch=master)](https://travis-ci.org/watson-developer-cloud/android-sdk)

-Android client library to use the [Watson Developer Cloud][wdc] services, a collection of REST APIs and SDKs that use cognitive computing to solve complex problems.
+Android client library to assist with using the [Watson Developer Cloud][wdc] services, a collection of REST APIs and SDKs that use cognitive computing to solve complex problems.